Foods to Avoid with Bowel Cancer

 What foods can cause bowel cancer?

 If someone has a low-fibre, high-fat diet, it may pose a risk.
-A lot of red meat and processed meat also isn’t great for the bowel and colon.
+A lot of red meat and processed meat is thought to be a higher risk diet.
+This can lead to low level inflammation and negative changes in the microbiome.
+Pro-inflammatory diets are associated with a higher risk of developing colon cancer.

 Why would changing diet matter when someone has bowel cancer?